MakoWish/clickfix_detection_validator/README.md

 #### Validation

 To validate whether or not the "infection" succeeded, you should find the following files on your system.
+Note that the `B.max` file is automatically deleted by the "infection", so not finding that file is expected, but I am leaving that here as a validation check just in case the infection chain was broken by your Endpoint Protection suite..

 ```
 %LOCALAPPDATA%\B.max